 Madrid

-Although the unemployment rate in Madrid is high- 11.5% for the general population and 31% for people aged 25 years and younger- the prices in the city are relatively low.
-Salaries are not nearly as much as those in Miami, but so are prices.
-This is the reason that the city scored 10th in a calculation InterNations did to determine the Personal Finance Index for Expats.
-This index features 50 cities across the globe, with a minimum sample size of 50 respondents each.
+The unemployment rate in Madrid is high- 11.2% for the general population (at the end of 3Q2024) and roughly 26% for people aged 25 years and younger.
+This is the highest in Europe, but the lowest it has been in years.
+Moreover, the prices in the city are relatively low.
+Salaries are not nearly as much as those in Miami, but prices are significantly lower.
+This is the reason that the city scored 13th in a calculation InterNations did to determine its 2024 Personal Finance Index for Expats.
+This index features 53 cities across the globe, with a minimum sample size of 50 respondents each.
 The index is based on three rating factors: general cost of living, expats’ satisfaction with their financial situation and whether a respondent’s disposable household income is considered enough for a comfortable life.
+Miami was not on the 2024 list.

 Miami

 Miami has an extremely low unemployment rate.
-According to the US Federal Reserve, it was only 1.5% in November 2022.
-However, prices are also high.
-This is why Miami only scored 37th in the Personal Finance Index for Expats; not much better than big international capitals like Hong Kong, Frankfurt and Geneva.
+According to the US Federal Reserve, it was only 2.4% in November 2024.
+However, prices are also relatively high.
+Miami did not figure in InterNations’s 2024 Personal Finance Index for Expats.
+But for reference, New York City ranked number 45.
+According to January 2025 cost of living calculations by Blackrock, living in Miami is 59% cheaper than in New York.

 Real Estate Prices and Rents